nicholas-fong/SRTM-GeoTIFF/README.md

 After assembling the necessary tiles in a local folder, you can add elevation points to GeoJSON, KML and gpx files.

 ### Adding elevation to GPX file
-Reads a GPX file and determines which GeoTIFF tiles to use (on local drive), reads it and finds the elevation, updates or adds elevation to GPX waypoints, routes and tracks.
+Reads a GPX file and determines which GeoTIFF tiles to use (on local drive), reads it and extracts the elevation, updates or adds elevation to GPX waypoints, routes and tracks.
 ```
 $sudo apt install gdal-bin
 $Python3 gpx2elev.py grouse-grind
 ```

 ### Adding elelvation to GeoJSON file
-Reads a GeoJSON file and determines which GeoTIFF tiles to read (on local drive), reads it and finds the elevation, adds elevation to Point, MultiPoint, LineString, MultiLineString, Polygon, MultiPolygon and GeometryCollection.
+Reads a GeoJSON file and determines which GeoTIFF tiles to read (on local drive), reads it and extracts the elevation, adds elevation to Point, MultiPoint, LineString, MultiLineString, Polygon, MultiPolygon and GeometryCollection.

 ### Adding elevation to KML file
-Reads a KML file and determines which GeoTIFF tiles to read (on local drive), reads it and finds the elevation, add elevation to Point, LineString, Polygon with LinearRing and MultiGeometry. <br>
+Reads a KML file and determines which GeoTIFF tiles to read (on local drive), reads it and extracts the elevation, add elevation to Point, LineString, Polygon with LinearRing and MultiGeometry. <br>

 Example: Grouse Grind is a popular hiking trail in Vancouver, Canada
 ```